How to Cut Laminate Countertop: A Comprehensive Guide

 Common Problems and Solutions

-2. Misaligned Cuts: Ensure your cut lines are straight by using a straight edge or a guide.
+2. Misaligned Cuts: Ensure your cut lines are straight by using a straight edge or guide.
 Clamping a straight edge to the countertop can help maintain a straight cut.

 Tips for Cutting Laminate Countertop